carlosug/READMEtoP-PLAN/experiments/training_corpus/README.md

                     {
                         "type": "Source", # (one of the listed 4 plan types) "plan_step": [
-                            "Step 1: To download and install SICStus Prolog (it is needed), follow the instructions at https://sicstus.sics.se/download4.html.", # (step-by-step1 instruction)
+                            "Step 1: To download and install SICStus Prolog (it is needed), follow the instructions at https://sicstus.sics.se/download4.html.", # (step-by-step1 initial instruction)
-                            "Step 2: Then, you can download DALI and test it by running an example DALI MAS" # (step-by-step2 instruction)
+                            "Step 2: Then, you can download DALI and test it by running an example DALI MAS" # (step-by-step2 end instruction)
                         ],
-                        "commands": [
-                            "", # (executable action step1)
-                            "git clone https://github.com/AAAI-DISIM-UnivAQ/DALI.git \n cd DALI/Examples/advanced \n bash startmas.sh" # (executable action step2)
-                        ],
-                        "operating_system": ["Linux"] # (plan for technology type) },
+                        "technology": ["Linux"] # (plan for technology property) },
                     {
                         "type": "Source", # (one of the listed 4 plan types) "plan_step": [
-                            "Step 1: To download and install SICStus Prolog (it is needed), follow the instructions at https://sicstus.sics.se/download4.html.", # (step-by-step1 instruction)
+                            "Step 1: To download and install SICStus Prolog (it is needed), follow the instructions at https://sicstus.sics.se/download4.html.", # (step-by-step1 initial instruction)
                             "Step 2: Then, you can download DALI and test it by running an example DALI MAS", # (step-by-step2 instruction)
-                            "Step 3: Unzip the repository go to the folder DALI/Examples/basic, and test if DALI works by duble clicking startmas.bat file (this will launch an example DALI MAS)" # (step-by-step3 instruction)
+                            "Step 3: Unzip the repository go to the folder DALI/Examples/basic, and test if DALI works by duble clicking startmas.bat file (this will launch an example DALI MAS)" # (step-by-step3 end instruction)
                         ],
-                        "commands": [
-                            "", # (executable action step1)
-                            "", # (executable action step2)
-                            "" # (executable action step3)
-                        ],
-                        "operating_system": ["Windows"] # (plan for technology type) }
+                        "technology": ["Windows"] # (plan for technology type) }
                 ],
                 "readme_instructions": "", # (raw content of the readme)